A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Proposed Methodology

 \subsubsection{Fine-Grained Saliency Mapping Generation}

-To generate the image saliency map, we have employed the fine-grained method proposed by S. Montabone et. al \cite{4270292}.
+To generate the image saliency map, we have employed the fine-grained method proposed by S. Montabone et. al \cite{MONTABONE2010391}.
 The core of the fine-grained method is the feature extraction module.
 Input images are then converted to greyscale images and transformed to different scales.
-According to [19], the fine-grained method applied one parameter to define all filter windows, and the equation is
+According to \cite{MONTABONE2010391}, the fine-grained method obtain intensities by

-where \(zeta\) represents the window filter, \(sigma\) is the surrounding results, and \(s\) represents the scale factor.
-Furthermore, the surrounding results equation is